-In one of the most interesting office layouts I’ve seen, the Lilly diabetes division is an open work space.
-No cubicles or offices.
+In one of the most interesting office layouts I’ve seen, the Lilly diabetes division is an open workspace.
+There were no cubicles or offices.
 Just community desks and work areas.

 The employees have lockers, not desks of their own.
 And not just for the worker bees.
 Even the top management and president work in this open environment.
 It’s all very intentional, to promote cross-pollination of ideas and energies.

 Through more of the common areas of the campus were signs of the creative and philanthropic culture fostered at Lilly.
 It was interesting to learn that many of the safety and standards practices started by Colonel Lilly way back in the day modeled some of the very same safety and standard practices that are used today.